mohamedty69/EFcore_Study/EF_core_Blogs/README.md

 - Set default values in database (not in code) for consistency
 - **Always specify navigation properties in Fluent API** if they exist in your entities
 - Use `HasPrincipalKey` when foreign key references non-primary key
+- **For many-to-many**:
+  - Use direct approach for simple relationships without extra data
+  - Use indirect approach (two one-to-many) for learning or complex scenarios
+  - Use `UsingEntity` when you need both direct navigation AND extra properties
+  - Always configure composite primary key on join tables
+- **Querying many-to-many**:
+  - Direct: `student.Courses` gives you courses directly
+  - Indirect: `student.StudentCourses.Select(sc => sc.Course)` to get courses
+  - UsingEntity: Both `student.Courses` (direct) and `student.StudentCourses` (with extra data)

 ---